5 Most Charming Hidden Gems In Belgium

 4. Charming Hidden Gem – Tongeren, Limburg

 Visit the oldest town in Belgium.
 A nickname was given due to its rich Gallo Roman history.
-Signs of this history are visible throughout the city, but the best starting point is the award winning Gallo Roman Museum.
-Once you have steeped yourself in the interactive exhibits, hit the streets on one of the self guided walking tours to discover the layers of history in Tongeren.
+Signs of this history are visible throughout the city, but the best starting point is the award-winning Gallo Roman Museum.
+Once you have steeped yourself in the interactive exhibits, hit the streets on one of the self-guided walking tours to discover the layers of history in Tongeren.

 This little city has two UNESCO listed monuments, the belfry of the Basilica of Our Lady and the beguinage.
 Learn about the life of the Beguines, women who dedicated themselves to the church, at the Beguinage Museum Beghina.
-On Sundays, Tongeren hosts Beneluxs biggest antique market, with more than 350 stallholders selling antiques from all periods history.
+On Sundays, Tongeren hosts Beneluxs biggest antique market, with more than 350 stallholders selling antiques from all periods of history.

 If you still have not had your fill of the past 5 Most Charming Hidden Gems In Belgium, stop at the nearby Alden Beisen Castle for a stroll through the picturesque formal garden.

 5. Charming Hidden Gem – Binche, Hainaut

 The town of Binche in the Belgian region of Hainaut looks like many other small towns in Wallonia.
 It is a sleepy sort of place with only one major tourist attraction, the excellent International Museum of Carnival and Masks, or MUM.

 In the days leading up to Ash Wednesday, Binche is anything but sleepy.
 The Carnival of Binche is unique in the world and certainly a hidden gem!
 The celebration involves elaborate costumes, music, dancing, and a fair bit of drinking and fun!
 It is so special in fact, it is inscribed as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.